proJM-Coding/proJM-pack/README.md

 Ore textures changed to be easier to see (also old textures) More clear water
 Alows you to see invisible players better (for bedwars)

+!Any ideas or features you will like please tell me!